yasetevo/PowerQuery-Functions/README.md

 # PowerQuery-Functions
-This repository contains custom M language functions designed for use in Power Query, allowing for more advanced data transformation and manipulation within Microsoft Excel and Power BI.
+This repository contains custom M language functions and examples of M steps I've used in Power Query for data transformation and manipulation in Power BI.